CircleCI-Public/cimg-openjdk/README.md

 ## Local development

 Images can also be built and tested locally.

+### Generating Dockerfiles
 To generate Dockerfiles, use the `generate-dockerfiles.sh` script:

 ```shell
 bash generate-dockerfiles.sh -- cimg/base:edge # create openjdk, openjdk-node Dockerfiles